-This is the story of Jeanette, adopted by working-class evangelists in the North of England, in the 1960’s.
+This is the story of Jeanette, adopted and brought up by her mother as one of God’s elect.

 Will you ever write a sequel?